stashed/stash/docs/guides/latest/backends/azure.md

 # Microsoft Azure Storage

-Stash supports Microsoft's [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) as backend.
+Stash supports Microsoft's [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) as a backend.
 This tutorial will show you how to use this backend.

 In order to use Azure Blob Storage as backend, you have to create a `Secret` and a `Repository` object pointing to the desired blob container.